NetBurner 3.5.7

 Return values

-trueThe Timeout duration is still valid
+trueThe timeout is still valid (has not expired).

 ◆ val()